MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_08_explore_m365_defender_portal.md

 1. Selecting an item from the list provides detailed information.
 Select **Require MFA for Administrative roles**.
 Note how you can update the status of the action plan and the detailed information for implementation of the action.

-1. From the top left of the page select **Manage**.
+1. From the top left of the page, select **Manage**.
 A new browser tab opens and takes you directly to the Conditional Access Policies page.
 Return to Microsoft secure score tab on your browser to return to the improvement action page for requiring MFA for administrative roles.
 From the top right corner of the window, select the **X** to close this window and return the improvement actions page.

 1. Select the **History** tab from the top of the page.
 Some activities may show negative points.
 As described in the activity field this may be because an item was removed because it was no longer relevant.
-Select an item form the history table.
+Select an item from the history table.
 On the top-right of the details page, under History, select **X events** (where X is a number).
-The action history window opens and provide more information.
+The action history window opens and provides more information.
 Select **Close** on the bottom of the page, then select the **X** on the top-right corner of the details page to return to the History page.

 1. From the top of the page, select **Metrics & trends**.
 Note the available information.
 From the top-right corner of the page, select the **calendar icon**.
 You can narrow down the view to a custom date range.
 Selecting the **filter icon**, allows you to filter the view by Identity, Devices, and/or apps.
 Close the window and select **Home** from the left navigation panel to return to the Microsoft 365 Defender home page.